 Retention Tracker Template + Final Account Checklist

 Free construction retention tracker spreadsheet and final account checklist.
-Track retention across all projects, release dates, and ensure nothing slips through.
+Track retention, release dates, and close out projects cleanly.

 What is Retention in Construction?